tsjoblad/rest_to_hyper/README.md

 - callREST.py: the URL of the GET request
 - mapfields.py: tablename, fields (and potentially any nested fields--see example in comments of code for more context)
 - swapandpublish.py: names of files, path, and login information for Tableau (username and password or token)

+Additionally, you will need to build a 'shell' Packaged Data Source (.tdsx) that the hyper file will be swapped in.
+I recommend building the hyper file once, using Desktop to connect, save the .tdsx, and rerun the full script again.

 ## Transforming the GET results